geg1965/Piano-LED-Visualizer-Addon/README.md

 ##### <a href="[url](https://raw.githubusercontent.com/geg1965/Piano-LED-Visualizer-Addon/master/imgs/screenshot_1.png)"><img src="https://raw.githubusercontent.com/geg1965/Piano-LED-Visualizer-Addon/master/Docs/pics/screenshot_01.png" align="left" height="400" width="100%" ></a><sup> Screenshot with the new buttons and dropdownmenus in top of the screen to save and load the PLV-settings and sequences. </sup>

-Configure static rtpMIDI connections to other rtpMIDI systems in your network...
+Configure static rtpMIDI connections, bluetooth devices and user-password in the @-on...

 ##### <a href="[url](https://raw.githubusercontent.com/geg1965/Piano-LED-Visualizer-Addon/master/imgs/screenshot_2.png)"><img src="https://raw.githubusercontent.com/geg1965/Piano-LED-Visualizer-Addon/master/Docs/pics/screenshot_02.png" align="left" height="450" width="100%" ></a><sup> @-on screenshots. </sup>